una-auxme/paf/doc/06_perception/6-autoware-perception.md

 - Single-Shot-Detectors
 - ....

-Some more detailed docs can be found here: (https://autowarefoundation.github.io/autoware.universe/main/perception/traffic_light_classifier/)
+Some more detailed docs can be found [here](https://autowarefoundation.github.io/autoware.universe/main/perception/traffic_light_classifier/).

 ## 3. Conclusion

 Overall Autoware is very complex and not well enough documented to grasp every single concept in detail on the first look.
 Since they implemented a lot of different mechanisms, Autoware can be considered as a good reference if youre looking for ideas.